Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_assignment.md

 Note above that I've called my function five times after I defined it (and I've put a print in front of it so that when I call the script from the command line it'll print the results) - this is to test out that it works correctly with different sets of arguments.
 You should aim to test yours at least 5 times tonight after you write it.

+# Assignment Questions

+### Part 1 - Basic Practice

+For the first part of the assignment, we're going to get some practice taking something we've already written and translating it to a function.
+In continuation of prior assignments, let's work with a couple of the scripts that we wrote in `intro_python_assignment.md` in Week 1, Day 2, and then re-worked in `string_lsts_assignments.md` in Week 2, Day 1.
+Let's start out and just move the first two into functions (for extra practice you could do this with the rest of the problems that we worked through in those assignments):

+1. Write a function that computes and prints the factorial for an inputted number.
+2. Write a function that determines whether or not an inputted number is a prime, and then prints 'The number you inputted is a prime/ not a prime number.' depending on what your script find.